Skip to content

 WARNING

-This is advanced API.
+This is an advanced and very low-level API.
 If you just want to run tests, you probably don't need this.
 It is primarily used by library authors.

 Vitest runs tests in pools.
 By default, there are several pools: